 Enhance accountability by delivering tech tools

-The company can stop buddy punching by delivering new, more convenient, and reliable tools to clock in and out.
+The company can prevent time theft and stop buddy punching by delivering new, more convenient, and reliable tools to clock in and out.
 While traditional time clocks were praised by Mr. Gillette, they were top class nearly a hundred years ago.
 With modern technology like Calamari, employees can be granted more levels of autonomy, enabling them to work partially from home, split their working time or manage their day in a more flexible way.
-Depending on the nature of the work to do, it can take multiple forms, yet every time it encourages the team to share the root cause of the potential buddy punching and discuss it with the manager instead.

 Tackling buddy punching with tech solutions

 Calamari comes with multiple ways to prevent the buddy punching in the company and contradict the potential ways of committing this type of fraud.
+If you're wondering how to prevent buddy punching, these tools can help reduce abuse and close every payroll loophole could cost U.S. companies dearly.

 Making a photo of the employee

 If Calamari is available in a kiosk mode, the admin can set that there is a photo of the employee taken with every clock in and out.
 If there is a suspicion that there is a buddy punching occurring, the employer can browse the archive of images and check if the puncher and the employee are the same people.
+This effective way to identify buddy punching relies on simple visual evidence and works especially well for offices using time clock software.

 Generating the unique QR code

 If Calamari is working in a terminal mode (for example near the entrance to the facility) the most common way to initiate the time clock is to scan the QR code either printed on the ID card or delivered by the mobile app.
 If there is suspicious activity, the employer can block the first option and enable to clock in only by the unique code generated in the app every time.
 Thus, there is no way to pass the entrance card to the peer and enable him or her to clock in the colleague.
+This makes it harder for another employee to clock in someone who’s running late for work.

 GPS and IP control